 The NIEM model defines agreed-upon terms, definitions, relationships and formats—independent of how information is stored in individual systems—for data being exchanged.
 It's currently available in XSD and Microsoft Excel formats, as well as in Unified Modeling Language (UML) tools to graphically depict exchanges and the elements of each exchange message.

-The Program has published NIEM JSON-LD context online to provide a Uniform Resource Identifier mapping for each namespace in NIEM as part of the 4.0 release.
+The Program has published NIEM JSON-LD context online to provide a Uniform Resource Identifier mapping for each namespace in NIEM starting with the 4.0 release.
 This gives JSON users an easy way for JSON messages to use and reference the model and provides a linked data approach to the already robust capabilities offered by NIEM.

 Words are to a dictionary as elements are to a reference model.
 The NIEM model consists of two related vocabularies: core elements that are commonly agreed to by all of the communities who use NIEM, and community-specific elements that align to individual NIEM domains.
 To learn more about domains, visit the Communities page.
 You can browse the content in the NIEM model using one of several tools available in the NIEM Tools Catalog.